jussivirkkala/Hikvision-Set/README.md

 ## Version history

+- 2021-03-01 1.2.0 Option to set location.
+Start with Auto.
+Compiled with Visual Studio 16.8.6.
+No ClicOnce sign.
 - 2021-02-16 Changed version to correct 1.1.4.
 Compiled with Visual Studio 16.8.5.
 Renamed repository as Hikvision instead of HikVision-Set.
 - 2020-11-29 1.1.3 Writing separate log each computer.
 Using computer specific settings if exist.
 - 2020-11-19 1.1.2 Log with fewer rows.